 A Deadly Adoption

-I had to include this one on the list because it satirizes every other Lifetime Original Movie ever made.
+I had to include this lifetime movie on the list because it satirizes every other Lifetime Original Movie ever made.
 All the tropes, all the nonsense, Will Farrell and Kristen Wiig.
 So terrible, so amazing, so meta.

 A Father for Brittany